oreillymedia/thebe/README.md

 ## Options
 You can override the below default options when you instantiate Thebe: `Thebe(options)`

-    options:
+    default_options:
       # jquery selector for elements we want to make runnable
       selector: 'pre[data-executable]'
       # the url of either a tmnb server or a notebook server
-      # (default url assumes user is running tmpnb and with configurable-http-proxy via boot2docker)
+      # (default url assumes user is running tmpnb via boot2docker)
       url: '//192.168.59.103:8000/'
-      # is the url for tmpnb or for a notebook server
+      # is the url for tmpnb or for a notebook
       tmpnb_mode: true
       # the kernel name to use, must exist on notebook server
       kernel_name: "python2"